Schulich-Ignite/website/content/blog/intro-to-vba.md

   - vba
   - productivity
 ---
 VBA is a programming language that was created by Microsoft to help program inside their office applications.
 These office applications have helped students, teachers, office workers, and many others complete tasks quickly.
 However, users will often find themselves doing redundant tasks or wishing there was a tool to do a unique task.
 VBA is the tool to use in those situations, you can program time-saving programs to remove redundancy from your work [^1].

+It may be hard to grasp what kind of projects you can do with VBA.
+Below are some automation tools that I have built in the past which may help show VBA's capabilities:

+- **Extracting selected data from a computer-generated excel file and populating it into a formal report.** This was an industry application, the client was manually grabbing the pipe corrosion data from the computer-generated report and pasting it into their formal report.
+However, there were easily hundreds of pipe sections that needed populating.
+After using VBA the task took seconds to complete.
+- **Converting multiple Word Documents to PDF.** A School teacher I know needed to convert a bunch of separate word documents into individual pdf files.
+The quickest non-VBA way (I know of) to do this is to open each document and export it to pdf.
+Using VBA this task takes a few seconds.
+- **Window Forms can be used to create UIs.** If you need a complex system you can create full-scale Windows Forms (similar to C# Windows Forms).
+I have used a Windows Form to help "mail merge" customer information inside a Word Document template.
+More specifically, most of the reports will be very similar for each client, but you may need to replace the report date, customer name, and repopulate a Bill of Materials table for each customer.

 Below is a list of the office applications you can use VBA for [^1]: